Dutch Gold Coast: Recruitment of soldiers for the Dutch East Indies Army

 In the remainder of the 19th century, the Dutch Gold Coast slowly fell into disarray.
 The only substantial development during this period was the recruitment of soldiers for the Dutch East Indies Army.
 This recruitment of the so-called Belanda Hitam (Indonesian for "Black Dutchmen") started in 1831 as an emergency measure as the Dutch army lost thousands of European soldiers and a much larger number of "native" soldiers in the Java War (1825–1830), and at the same time saw its own population base diminished by the independence of Belgium (1830).
 As the Dutch wanted the number of natives in the Dutch East Indies Army to be limited to roughly half the total strength to maintain the loyalty of native forces, the addition of forces from the Gold Coast seemed an ideal opportunity to keep the army at strength and loyal at the same time.
 It was also hoped that the African soldiers would be more resistant to the tropical climate and tropical diseases of the Dutch East Indies than European soldiers.

 In 1836, the Dutch government had decided to recruit soldiers via the King of Ashanti.
 Major General Jan Verveer arrived for this purpose in Elmina on 1 November 1836, and went to the Ashanti capital of Kumasi with a delegation of about 900 people.
 After long negotiations, an agreement with King Kwaku Dua I was reached.
 A recruitment depot was established in Kumasi, and furthermore the king sent the young Ashanti princes Kwasi Boachi and Kwame Poku with General Verveer to take with him to the Netherlands, so that they could receive a good education.
-Kwasi Boachi later received education at the forerunner of Delft University and became the first black Dutch mining engineer in the Dutch East Indies.
+Kwasi Boachi later received education at the forerunner of the Delft University of Technology, and became the first black Dutch mining engineer in the Dutch East Indies.
 Dutch author Arthur Japin wrote a novel about the life of the two princes with The Two Hearts of Kwasi Boachi (1997).